 The New England and Middle Atlantic regions were standouts, showing month-over-month price acceleration in the face of the opposite trend.

 The pace of home price increases slowed in seven of the nine census divisions from June to July.
-The Mountain division (light green in the map below) saw the largest pullback in month-over-month price changes.
+The Mountain division (light green in the map above) saw the largest pullback in month-over-month price changes.
 Home prices increased by 1.6% from June to July after increasing by 2.3% or more in each of the previous four months.